Basic information#

 Bacula configuration plugins#

-They are plugins that introduce pre- and post- actions to the management of the Bacula configuration.
-They are API layer plugins.
-It can be very useful if you need to add some actions depending on action on configs (read, create, update, delete) and also on the Bacula component and resource.
+These plugins introduce pre- and post- actions to manage Bacula configurations.
+They operate at the API layer.
+This is useful when you want to trigger actions based on configuration events (read, create, update, delete) and depending on the Bacula component and resource involved.

 Bacularis action plugins#